 - Hooksett Dam in Hooksett

 Franklin Falls Dam is owned and operated by USACE and is used primarily for flood control purposes while the other dams are owned and operated by Public Service Company of New Hampshire and are used for hydroelectric power generation.

-The study includes sampling and analysis of water quality and river flows and development of a computer model capable of assessing existing and future water quality conditions.
+The study included sampling and analysis of water quality and river flows and development of a watershed/river computer simulation model.
 The three major components of the model are: watershed runoff and loading, hydraulic routing, and water quality simulation.

 For more information, please contact the Project Manager, by email.